Clement-Muth/clibrary/README.md

 <h1 align="center"><strong>⚠️ This is work in progress. ⚠️</strong></h1>

 # Goal of clibrary
-The goal of clibrary is to create/simulate an environment of programming oriented object in C and provides many feature from c++ nor Javascript.
+The goal of clibrary is to create/simulate an environment of programming oriented object in C and provides many feature from c++ and Javascript.
 The idea is to substitute the use of native types like `char *` by autonomous object.
 Clibrary also provides an efficient debugger to reduce debugging sessions...